BradLarson/GPUImage/README.md

 - Devices must have a camera to use camera-related functionality (obviously)
 - The framework uses automatic reference counting (ARC), but should support projects using both ARC and manual reference counting if added as a subproject as explained below.
 For manual reference counting applications targeting iOS 4.x, you'll need add -fobjc-arc to the Other Linker Flags for your application project.

+## Build iOS static library ##

+Execute `build.sh` to compile a universal library for iOS simulator/device.
+The produced library and header files are located at `build/Release-iphone`.
+You may also change the version of iOS SDK by specifying `IOSSDK_VER` in the `build.sh` (all available versions can be found using `xcodebuild -showsdks`).

 ## General architecture ##

 GPUImage uses OpenGL ES 2.0 shaders to perform image and video manipulation much faster than could be done in CPU-bound routines.
 However, it hides the complexity of interacting with the OpenGL ES API in a simplified Objective-C interface.
 This interface lets you define input sources for images and video, attach filters in a chain, and send the resulting processed image or video to the screen, to a UIImage, or to a movie on disk.